Emergency Departments Are No Place for Dental Care

 Patients most likely to visit the ED for an NTDC are 25-34 years old, uninsured or have Medicaid coverage, live in a rural area, or have an income below $48,000 per year.
 These trends reflect persistent inequities in Americans’ access to dental care.

-Repeated Use of Emergency Departments for Non-Traumatic Dental Conditions: Factors Associated with Being a "Superutilizer"
+Children's Use of Emergency Departments for Non-Traumatic Dental Conditions

 Spotlight on the States

-Adult use of emergency departments for dental conditions varies by state and is dependent on factors such as the level of adult dental benefits available in the state Medicaid program.
+Use of emergency departments for dental conditions varies by state and is dependent on factors such as the level of dental benefits available in the state Medicaid program.
 These reports analyze data at the state level.